Little Woods Studios Pottery Wheel Throwing Course

-This is a 6 week introductory course to the exciting world of wheel-throwing.
+This is an introductory course that explores the exciting world of wheel-throwing.

 You will learn the basics of ceramics in a friendly and encouraging environment, starting with a broad slab of clay and progressing all the way through to a finished piece of work.
 We will focus on making functional ware such as cups, bowls and vases.

 The course covers: basic ceramic theory; ceramics OH&S and good studio practice; wedging; centering; the forming of vessels on the wheel; finishing techniques such as trimming and decorating and glazing.

 The course will be limited to 8 participants, allowing for lots of individual tuition.